This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I’m not a bartender or mixologist by any stretch of the imagination.
 If you asked me anything about mixed drinks you’d get a blank unknowing look in response.
-However, I can make two drinks that Anita does enjoy: a dirty martini and a Bloody Mary.
+However, I can make two drinks that my wife does enjoy: a dirty martini and a Bloody Mary.
 Now, we’re not talking big-time fru-fru drinks here.
 My Bloody Mary isn’t like some you see on TV that are garnished with bacon, sliders and hot peppers or whatever.
 I keep it simple and tasty.
 And the key to my Bloody Mary is the rim salt.
 I make a big batch of it and keep it in the pantry, ready just in case someone requests a Bloody Mary.

 Bloody Mary rim salt isn’t just for making drinks better, either.
 I love to sprinkle it on chicken wings hot out of the deep fryer or off the grill.
 It’s wonderfully different.
 It’s also great as a seasoning on grilled steaks.